StephenYoon/AspCoreAngular/README.md

 **tsconfig.json** - configuration file must for all TypeScript files to transpile to JavaScript.
 **node_modules** - folder containing all downloaded node modules.
 This folder is always large, ensure you git ignore this.

-## Steps:
+## Steps to Re-create:
 1. Create a new ASP.NET Core Web Application / Web Application (not MVC, just plain vanilla Web Application using Razor).
 2. Navigate out of your project directory and then create your angular app with your project folder name `ng new <your root project folder name>`.
 This creates the Angular application within the root of the ASP.NET Core project folder.
     - This is to align the package.json and other Angular files with the ASP.NET config files.
-3. Update the angular.json file
+3. Update the angular.json file to specify where the Angular build files will be placed:
     ```json
     "options": {
       "outputPath": "./wwwroot/dist",